Unleashing the Tiger: Inference Attacks on Split Learning

 \section{On defensive techniques}

 As demonstrated by our attacks, simply applying a set of neural layers over raw data cannot yield a suitable security level, especially when the adversary controls the learning process.
-Indeed, as long as the attacker exerts influence on the target function of the clients' network, the latter can always be lead to insecure states.
+As a matter of fact, as long as the attacker exerts influence on the target function of the clients' network, the latter can always be lead to insecure states.
 Unfortunately, there does not seem to be any way to prevent the server from controlling the learning process without rethinking the entire protocol from scratch.
-Next, we reason about the effectiveness of possible defense strategies. \paragraph{Regularization and differential privacy} In~\cite{splitnnsec}, the authors propose to artificially reduce the correlation between raw input and \textit{smashed} data by adding a regularization loss in the training of $\f$.
-This additional regularization is weighted with a hyper-parameter~$\alpha_1$ that defines its relevance in the final loss function, creating a tradeoff between data privacy and the training task.
-Intuitively, the regularization is supposed to make it difficult to infer $\xpr$ from the \textit{smashed} data.
-However, while this approach may work in the case of a passive adversary, it does not work for active attacks as the feature-space hijacking attack.
-Indeed, here, the learning objective injected by the attacker naturally negates the correlation minimization, circumventing its effect for reasonable choices of $\alpha_1$.
-Moreover, this defensive technique does not prevent the property inference attack detailed in Section~\ref{sec:att_inf}.
+Next, we reason about the effectiveness of possible defense strategies.